pigmej/homey-assistant-agent/README.md

 The Homey Assistant Agent is a voice-enabled AI assistant designed to help users control and manage their Homey smart home devices through natural language interactions.
 The agent uses LiveKit for real-time audio communication, Google's speech-to-text and text-to-speech services, and integrates with Homey through MCP servers.

+This is meant to be used with https://github.com/pigmej/homey-assistant-nextjs which does not differ much from livekit example.

 ## Project Structure

 ```